bmFicg/pshader-processing/readme.md

-delted the repro for some reason a while ago, - reupload.
+ deleted the repro for some reason a while ago, - reupload.

 # Sammelsurium Processing Hacks